ExpediaGroup/jenkins-spock/README.md

 Working Examples
 -------------------------

-The [`examples` directory](examples) contains working sample projects that show of the major kinds of project this library can be used with.
+The [`examples` directory](examples) contains working sample projects that show off the major kinds of project this library can be used with.
 Check them out and try building them yourself!

 Specifications